Sustainable Development Goals: How to change the world

 - Educate yourself.

 Knowledge is power.
 The more you know about the importance of gender equality, reducing poverty, or the value of clean water, the more empowered you can be to create change in your own community.
 Learn about the UN Sustainable Development Goals here.
-If you’re a teacher or parent, check out these resources for primary and secondary students.
+If you’re a teacher or parent, check out these resources for students.

 - Spread the word to others.